hustlzp/resume/README.md

 * Checkout branch `gh-pages`
 * Replace with your domain in file `CNAME`
 * Configure your domain's DNS records to add a CNAME record which points to `username.github.io`
-* Wait for the new record taking effect
+* Wait for the new record taking effect :beer: